a412h/Dragon2/README.md

 </pre>
 </div>

-# DRAGON II - an experimental CUDA port of the solver ryujin - in development
+# DRAGON II - Experimental CUDA Navier-Stokes Solver - in development

 ## Description
 This project is a CUDA port of the solver ryujin (https://github.com/conservation-laws/ryujin).